BirdeeHub/tomlua/README.md

     -- causes dates to be parsed into a userdata type -- encode will write them correctly as well fancy_dates = false,
+    -- causes multiline strings to be parsed into a userdata type -- which can be converted to a lua string with tostring multi_strings = false,
 })

 local data, err = tomlua.decode(some_string)